digitalica/skydivekompasroosweb/README.md

 # Skydive Kompasroos (web)

-This is a web version of the Skydive Kompasroos Adnroid app.
+This is a web version of the Skydive Kompasroos Android app.

 ## Getting Started